 Transcript Evaluation Fee: A \$50 fee is charged to any student who submits transcripts from a non-US institution for which evaluation is required for admission.

-International Student Service Fee: \$20 per semester collected from each international student to cover costs associated with services provided by the International Studies Office.
+International Student Service Fee: \$20 per semester collected from each international student to cover costs associated with services provided.